markkuo1999/Pirate-Bucket-Game-using-assembly-language/README.md

 # Pirate-Bucket-Game-using-assembly-language

-The game is a party game released in 1979.
-The game process is exciting and interesting.
-During the game, players take turns to insert a small sword into the pirate barrel.
-If it touches the mechanism after inserting it, the pirate will pop out of the barrel.
-Players who let the pirates be ejected will be eliminated.
-The game continues until the players are eliminated one after another and only one player is alive.
-That player also becomes the winner of the game.
+This game is a party game released in 1979, featuring exciting and engaging gameplay.
+Players take turns inserting a small sword into a pirate barrel.
+If the sword triggers the mechanism, the pirate will pop out of the barrel.
+Players who cause the pirate to eject will be eliminated.
+The game continues until all but one player are eliminated, with the last remaining player declared the winner.

-Our game supports two player dual of the pirate bucket game.
+Our game supports a two-player duel mode of the pirate barrel game.